Monkey (novel)

-Monkey: A Folk-Tale of China, more often known as simply Monkey, is an abridged translation published in 1942 by Arthur Waley of the sixteenth-century Chinese novel Journey to the West conventionally attributed to Wu Cheng'en of the Ming dynasty.
+Monkey: A Folk-Tale of China, more often known as simply Monkey, is an abridged translation published in 1942 by Arthur Waley of the sixteenth-century Chinese novel Journey to the West (conventionally attributed to Wu Cheng'en of the Ming dynasty).
 Waley's remains one of the most-read English-language versions of the novel.
 The British poet Edith Sitwell characterized Monkey as "a masterpiece of right sound", one that was "absence of shadow, like the clearance and directness of Monkey's mind."
 The translation won the James Tait Black Memorial Prize in 1942.

 Plot

 Journey to the West may be roughly divided into three parts: first, the introduction including the origin of Monkey (Sun Wukong), Tripitaka (Tang Sanzang), Pigsy (Zhu Bajie), and Sandy (Sha Wujing); second, the actual journey to the west, which has an episodic nature; and last, the ending, telling what happens when the pilgrims reach their destination.
 Waley chose to translate the entirety of the introductory and ending chapters, as well as three episodes, each several chapters long, of the journey to the west.

-At the outset of the novel, the Buddha seeks a pilgrim who will travel to India.
-The hope is to retrieve sacred scriptures by which the Chinese people may be enlightened so that their behaviour may accord with the tenets of Buddhism.
-The young monk Tripitaka volunteers to undertake the pilgrimage.
-Along the way, he encounters and frees the Monkey King.
-He and Monkey thereafter recruit Pigsy and Sandy.
+At the outset of the novel, the Buddha decides that one of his followers must make a pilgrimage to India to recover lost works that will guide the sinful people of Southern China towards proper practice of Buddhism.
+The young monk Tripitaka volunteers to undertake the pilgrimage, and willingly frees Monkey, formerly a member of the heavenly court punished for rebellion.

+The pair then recruit two other disgraced heavenly courtiers, Pigsy and Sandy.
 They liberate a captive princess and punish her abductor, who has also murdered her father.
-The father is resurrected and reinstalled as king.
-They meet several bodhisattvas and fight fierce monsters, before finally arriving at Buddha's palace.
+The father is resurrected and restored to his rightful place as king.
+The four pilgrims meet several bodhisattvas, defeat a variety of fearsome monsters and demons, and survive numerous trials.
+Finally, they reach the Buddha's palace and are honored with wealth and privileges, having attained various states of enlightenment.